Medical insurance isn’t just a “nice to have” service when traveling anymore. Depending on where you are headed, it may actually be obligatory.

 - Don’t assume that nothing bad will to happen to you.
 We almost always recommend travel insurance, whether or not the destination country requires it.

 Planning a trip?
-Let Professional Travel help.
+Let Professional Travel, a Direct Travel company, help.
 Not only will we completely customize your itinerary and handle all travel arrangements, we’ll make sure you are complying with regulations regarding travel insurance.